mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 By mid-October, the manufacturer said they'd fixed all the issues I'd raised with the first sample.
 They were going to send [a small production batch](/retrospectives/2023/10/#do-we-skip-the-second-sample) that should be totally complete and ready to ship to customers.

 We were still going to perform additional QA on the first batch to make sure they matched our in-house standards.
-Part of our verification would be to check that the manufacturer flashed the microSDs correctly.
+Part of our verification involved checking that the manufacturer flashed the microSDs correctly.

 It wasn't until two days before the batch was scheduled to arrive that I thought - _how_ am I going to check that the manufacturer flashed the microSDs correctly?
 I wanted to make sure every last byte on the disk was correct.